hanabi/hanabi.github.io/README.md

 ### 1's Out-of-Order Chop Move

 * Normally, at the beginning of the game, players are expected to play their 1s from right to left.
-* If a player skips over their rightmost 1, and there is nothing else special going on, it means that the next person should chop move one card.
+* If a player skips over their right-most 1, and there is nothing else special going on, it means that the next person should chop move one card.
+* If they skip over TWO of their right-most 1s, it means that the next person should chop move the card next to their chop.
+* A skip of three 1s means a chop move shift of 2, and so forth.
+* For example, in a 3-player game:
+  * It is the first turn of the game.
+  * Alice clues Bob number 1, which highlights three 1's.
+They are in slots 1, 2, and 3.
+  * Bob is expected to play slot 3 (which is the oldest 1).
+If he plays slot 3, nothing special happens.
+  * If Bob plays slot 2, he is performing a *1's Out-of-Order Chop Move*, and Cathy should chop move one card (her slot 4).
+  * If Bob plays slot 1, he is performing a *Skipped 1's Out-of-Order-Chop Move*, and Cathy should chop move the card next to her chop (her slot 3).
 * There are some common special situations that do NOT imply a *1's Out-of-Order Chop Move*:
   * The 1 that was played was newly drawn and did NOT exist in the opening hand.
 (Fresh 1's always have priority.)
   * The 1 that was played was originally *Finessed* from a clue that happened BEFORE the 1's number clue.
   * The 1 that was played had some unique positive or negative color information on it and could potentially lead into someone else's hand.
   * The 1 that was skipped over is known to be bad from contextual information, and the original 1's number clue was intended to have *Focus Inversion*.
 For example, if someone discards to end the *Early Game* (implying that there is nothing to do), and the next player clues two or more 1s, it means that the right-most 1 must be bad, so skipping over it does not imply anything special.
-* Note that if a player has three or more 1's and they want to perform this move, then they should play the second right-most 1.
-Otherwise it will be interpreted as the *Skipped 1's Out-of-Order Chop Move*.

-### Skipped 1's Out-of-Order Chop Move

-* In the *1's Out-of-Order Chop Move*, a player is supposed to skip over one 1.
-* If nothing special is going on and a player skips over TWO 1s, then they must be trying to communicate something extra.
-* This means that the next player should chop move the card NEXT to their chop.
-(Or, in other words, the card that would be on their chop if they discarded once.)
-Their current chop is NOT chop moved.

 ### The Misplay Chop Move